YaredMyers/yared_gonzalez/Documentación.md

 - Notificar correctamente con control de errores, tanto en el then como en los catch.
 - Cada uno con sus respectivos errores, basados en los problemas que surjan, con esto me refiero a no poner un mismo tipo de error para todo, cada uno con errores explicativos y sus res.send("blablabla") debidamente explicados.
 - Condicionar, de esta manera acotaremos los márgenes de error.

+EXERCISE 4 ----------------------------------------------------------------------------------------------------------->

+- Added a globalcredit model for the pays of the messages.

+- added POST and GET routes for the globalcredit balance.

+- added a validation that updates the actual balance or on the other hand, if the credit doesnt exists, it will be created.

+- added a validation for the pays when the messages are sending with a 200 STATUS OK.
+It will advice us that the message is already send, confirmed by the external request, and paid.

+- added "Lock-Unlock" sistem in PAY AREA and SAVECREDIT area for manage the multiple request of differents customers.

+- made a VALIDATIONS js file for the global credit.

+- At time, messages are only paid if the STATUS is OK, so for example for cases like TIMEOUT or NOT.
+Paids are not possible.